Ian B. Goldberg: Season 8

+In September 2025, Apple TV+ renewed its Foundation series for a fourth season with Goldberg and David Kob as showrunners.

 Film

 In December 2013, Goldberg and Richard Naing's screenplay, The Autopsy of Jane Doe, landed on the 2013 Black List, an annual list compiling Hollywood's Hottest Unproduced Scripts.

 In October 2015, New Line Cinema tapped Goldberg and his The Autopsy of Jane Doe writing partner Richard Naing, to write the film The Boy Who Drew Monsters.
 The film is based on the 2014 book by Keith Donohue.

 Goldberg and Richard Naing wrote the screenplay for the 2016 IFC Films release, The Autopsy of Jane Doe, the André Øvredal film that grossed nearly $6 million at the box office.
 The movie obtained an 86% rating on Rotten Tomatoes.

 Author Stephen King said of The Autopsy of Jane Doe that as "visceral horror, this terror tale rivals Alien and early Cronenberg.
 Watch it, but not alone."

-In October 2019, Netflix began streaming the Paramount Players film Eli, directed by Ciaran Foy with a script by Goldberg, Naing, and David Chirchirillo.
+In October 2019, Netflix began streaming the Paramount Players film Eli, directed by Ciarán Foy, with a script by Goldberg, Naing, and David Chirchirillo.